revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

 }
 ```
-4. Adding the `myHighlight` directive to the HTML elements, will change color based on mouseover and mouse leave
+4.Adding the `myHighlight` directive to the HTML elements, will change color based on mouseover and mouse leave
 ```html
 <p myHighlight> Hi, there!!</p>
 ```
-5. Launch the angular application by running `ng serve -o` command.
-Then, we'll able to see the excepted output
+5.Launch the angular application by running `ng serve -o` command.Then, we'll able to see the excepted output

 ![image](https://user-images.githubusercontent.com/70228962/186696341-de34b3a7-9c4a-4102-8d9d-16d6984d4746.png)